novak-99/cpplex/README.md

 ### 3. Bivariate Distributions

-Cpplex currently assumes independence for its complex distributions, which is an erronous assumption.
+Cpplex currently assumes independence for its complex distributions, which can be an erronous assumption.
 I plan to change the structure of distributions so that they can support correlation between the real and complex components, if it exists.

 ## Acknowledgements